 HDFS works best when most of the files are large but HDFS suffers from small file limitations.
 Ozone is a distributed key-value object store that can manage both small and large files alike.
 Ozone natively supports the S3 API and provides a Hadoop-compatible file system interface.
-Ozone object store is available in a Cloudera Private Cloud Base deployment.
+Ozone object store is available in a Cloudera Base on premises deployment.